How to Document Gaslighting in the Workplace: Templates and Tips

 Specific and timestamped.
 Not "she often changes what she asked for" but "On September 3, at the 10am project meeting, [name] confirmed the deadline was October 15.
 On September 12, I received an email stating the deadline was September 28 and that I had 'always known' it was September 28."

 Corroborated where possible.
-A record that includes witnesses, email threads, or other supporting information is substantially stronger than one that rests entirely on your account.
+Witnesses, email threads, or other supporting material strengthen a record that rests only on your account.

 Kept outside company systems.
-Don't document on company devices, company email, or company-owned cloud storage.
-These can be accessed by the company and can disappear if you're let go.
-Use your personal phone and personal storage.
+Don't document on company devices, email, or cloud storage the company controls.
+Those can be accessed or disappear if you're let go.
+Use personal phone and personal storage.

 The Core System: Email as a Paper Trail

-The most reliable documentation tool in a workplace context is email — specifically, the practice of following up verbal conversations in writing.
+The most reliable workplace tool is email, specifically following up verbal conversations in writing.

 After any significant conversation, meeting, or agreement with a gaslighting manager or colleague, send a brief follow-up email: